ExaDev/exadev.github.io/content/projects/Breadboard/Phase 3/ideas.md

 - Engaging with the tech community to discuss and explore use-cases, features and integrations for Breadboard.

 ### Workstream 5: Technical Contributions and Feedback

-While the primary focus of contributions
+- While the primary focus of contributions is not on the codebase, technical contributions will be made where appropriate.
+- Identification, diagnosis, reproduction and submissions of bugs and issues.
+- Collaborating with the development team to provide feedback on new features and improvements.

+### Workstream 6: "Braedboard Marketplace" - Rapid Deployment of Breadboard Solutions

 ## Example Demonstrators